The Elk Hair Caddis

 Hooks should be lightweight dry fly hooks like the Kamasan B401 and from sizes 10 to 14 – the smaller sizes being used more in the daytime.

-Night fishing, whilst perhaps not having the appeal as sight fishing during the day, is a marvelous experience and at times can give fast and furious action.
+Night fishing, whilst perhaps not having the appeal as sight fishing during the day, is a marvellous experience and at times can give fast and furious action.

 Sometimes that is just what is required after a hard day’s work.